• Facebook

 Body Treatments, Cupping Therapy, Healthy Living, Massage, Natural Remedies

-Want Faster Results from Chiro?
+Want Faster Results from Chiro and PT?

-You’ve heard of muscle memory, right?
-Did you know that can work against you when you’re trying to fix postural or structural alignment issues?
 Your muscles are creatures of habit – and they really like being where they’re used to being, even if it’s causing you pain.
 It takes time and consistency to retrain those muscles.

 Manual therapies like massage and cupping therapy speed the time it takes to retrain the body – by disrupting the previous patterns, releasing adhesions, and loosening up the tissues, those tissues then are more ready to respond to a new direction.